fvishram/SRAYSScoreboard/docs/TROUBLESHOOTING.md

      - Uncheck "Allow the computer to turn off this device to save power"

 ## Display Issues

+### Data Processing Issues

+**Symptoms:**
+- No data appears despite confirmed connection to timing system
+- Garbled or incomplete data appears on the scoreboard
+- Control characters (SOH, STX, EOT) not being recognized properly
+- Timing system appears to be sending data but scoreboard doesn't update

+**Solutions:**
+1. **Verify Correct Data Processing Implementation**
+   - The application MUST use char arrays to process data from the serial port
+   - The Venus ERTD protocol requires character-by-character processing
+   - If you've modified the code, ensure the SerialPort_DataReceived method uses:
+     ```csharp
+     char[] readData = serialPort.ReadExisting().ToCharArray();
+     scoreboardData.processInput(readData);
+     ```
+   - Do NOT use string-based methods for processing the data as they can cause:
+     - Loss of control characters (SOH, STX, EOT)
+     - Incorrect handling of binary data
+     - Timing issues with the protocol state machine

+2. **Check for Code Modifications**
+   - If you've modified the application code, ensure you haven't changed how serial data is processed
+   - The critical methods are SerialPort_DataReceived in Scoreboard.cs and processInput in AresDataHandler.cs
+   - If you suspect code issues, restore from a backup or reinstall the application

 ### Incorrect or Missing Data